mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

 If you want to compare your code to the final code, check **main.py** in the above repository.

 ## Final Conclusions and Acknowledgments
-I hope this tutorial helped you understand how to load data and create neural networks in Pytorch, as well as see how the two are related.
+I hope this tutorial helped you understand how to load data and create neural networks in PyTorch, as well as see how the two are related.
 This was my first tutorial, so, if there are any issues, please email me at **michael.pirrall@gmail.com**.
 I'd also appreciate any feedback or questions you may have.
 Thanks for using this tutorial and good luck moving forward with neural networks and data science!

 Some acknowledgements:
-* I would very much like to thank the great people at the Rochester Data Science Consortium as I created this tutorial while interning with them.
-Please feel free to check out their website: [http://rocdatascience.com/](http://rocdatascience.com/).
+* I would very much like to thank the great people at the Rochester Data Science Consortium, particularly my supervisor [Trevor Richardson](trevor-richardson.github.io), as I created this tutorial while interning with them.
+Please feel free to check out the Consortium's website: [http://rocdatascience.com/](http://rocdatascience.com/).

-* This tutorial was the combination of knowledge from many tutorials, most significantly from [this tutorial on creating neural networks in Pytorch](https://nextjournal.com/gkoehler/pytorch-mnist) by Gregor Koehler, but also [this series of articles on deep learning for rookies](https://towardsdatascience.com/introducing-deep-learning-and-neural-networks-deep-learning-for-rookies-1-bd68f9cf5883) by Nahua Kang, [this online book on neural networks and deep learning](http://neuralnetworksanddeeplearning.com/) by Michael Nielsen, [this open source tutorial](https://www.deeplearningwizard.com/deep_learning/practical_pytorch/pytorch_feedforward_neuralnetwork/) on Deep Learning Wizard, and, lastly, [this tutorial on building Pytorch Datasets](https://towardsdatascience.com/building-efficient-custom-datasets-in-pytorch-2563b946fd9f) by Syafiq Kamarul Azman.
+* This tutorial was the combination of knowledge from many tutorials, most significantly from [this tutorial on creating neural networks in PyTorch](https://nextjournal.com/gkoehler/pytorch-mnist) by Gregor Koehler, but also [this series of articles on deep learning for rookies](https://towardsdatascience.com/introducing-deep-learning-and-neural-networks-deep-learning-for-rookies-1-bd68f9cf5883) by Nahua Kang, [this online book on neural networks and deep learning](http://neuralnetworksanddeeplearning.com/) by Michael Nielsen, [this open source tutorial](https://www.deeplearningwizard.com/deep_learning/practical_pytorch/pytorch_feedforward_neuralnetwork/) on Deep Learning Wizard, and, lastly, [this tutorial on building PyTorch Datasets](https://towardsdatascience.com/building-efficient-custom-datasets-in-pytorch-2563b946fd9f) by Syafiq Kamarul Azman.